Share:

 - Develop any additional features or refactor existing software

-- Test how the embedded finance service works
+- Test the embedded finance service

-- Maintain your system and implement the requested upgrades
+- Maintain your system and implement upgrades

 Looking for help with embedded finance development or other tech tasks?
 Let's talk about it !